brevzin/cpp_proposals/2637_member_visit/member-visit.md

 `copy_cvref_t<A, B>` is a metafunction that simply pastes the const/ref qualifiers from `A` onto `B`.
 It will be added by [@P1450R3].

-The C-style cast here is deliberate because `variant` might be a private base of `Visitor`.
+The C-style cast here is deliberate because `variant` might be a private base of `Self`.
 This is a case that `std::visit` does not support, but LEWG preferred if member `visit` did.

 There is also an extra leading `int=0` template parameter for the overload that just calls `std::visit` (rather than `std::visit<R>`).
 This is because, unlike with the non-member functions, an ambiguity would otherwise arise if you attempted to do: